-You can request an administrative review of your total debt amount.
+Request an administrative review of your total debt amount

 How Do I Dispute My Student Loan Debt?

-Your debt can be disputed based on facts, but usually not by the fact that you did not receive a notice.
 Disputing a debt will take some time and effort, but it’ll be worth it if you can stop your student loan tax garnishment.
-You’ll want to gather the facts about your debt and compare your records to the records that are being reported by the credit bureaus and your student loan lender.
+First, gather your records and compare the debt amount and repayments to those on your credit report and to your payment history and account information on your student loan servicer’s website.

-You can start by getting a free copy of your credit report from Experian, Equifax, and TransUnion.
-You can order one online at AnnualCreditReport.com, but you’ll need to put in a separate request for each credit reporting bureau.
+You can get a free copy of your credit report once a year from each of the three major credit bureaus — Experian, Equifax, and TransUnion.
+You must put in a separate request for each credit reporting bureau.
 Once you get the report, compare the information to your financial records.
 Compare your credit history report to what the tax offset notice says and what your lender reports.

 Be sure to check your name and address information to make sure there aren’t any name mix-ups such as typos or records of relatives.
-(If your student loan is being garnished for your spouse’s debt, you can file your taxes as an “injured spouse.”)
 You should also check your credit reports for mismatches due to identity fraud.

 Organize and summarize any errors and put them in writing.
 Lay out the basic facts.
 Notify your lenders and loan servicers of any errors in the credit reporting of your student loan, preferably in writing.
 The Federal Student Aid Department of the U.S. Department of Education has a Default Resolution Group (DRG) number you can call at 1-800-621-3115.
 Be sure to report errors to each credit bureau as well.

-How Do I Stop Student Loans From Taking My Taxes?
+How Do I Stop Student Loans From Taking My Tax Refund?

 Extreme financial hardship